xavierloeraflores/ml-proposal-wgu/writeup.md

 ### Tools and Environments

-The following tools and environments will be used to develop the machine learning solution:
+The following tools and environments will be used to develop the machine-learning solution:

 - Python: The machine learning model will be developed using Python since it has the most support for machine learning libraries and frameworks.
 - TensorFlow: TensorFlow will be used to develop the machine learning model since it is a widely used and supported machine learning framework.